stringparser/runtime/docs/runtime-api.md

 ##### [Documentation][t-docs] - [`module.exports`][t-module] - Runtime API - [Stack API][t-stack-api]

+### Runtime API

 Here is where all the interesting stuff starts to happen.

-> Note: on all that follows, `node` refers to an object mapping a string (or path) to an object via regular expressions.
+> Note: on all that follows, `node` refers to an object mapping from a  string (or path) via regular expressions.
 Being the `rootNode` that for which no path was given.

 ## runtime.set
 ```js